urbanware-org/mimefield/README.md

 ## Useless facts

-*   The project name *MIMEfield* is an allusion to "mine field".
+*   The project name *MIMEfield* is an allusion on the word "minefield" (as a minefield contains hidden dangers, incorrect or misleading MIME types can cause unexpected problems).

 [Top](#mimefield-)